Get insider access

 If you're looking for a vacuum under $100, it may seem like you need to make a lot of sacrifices regarding performance.
 However, vacuums have become more affordable over time and can offer versatility that comes close to their higher-priced counterparts.
 While you still may have to choose between extra tools or better build quality, it's possible to find a vacuum for under $100 that suits your needs.

-We've tested over 130 vacuums, and below are our recommendations for the best vacuums for under $100 that you can buy.
+We've tested over 140 vacuums, and below are our recommendations for the best vacuums for under $100.
 If you're looking for more, check out our recommendations for the best handheld vacuums, the best upright vacuums, and the best lightweight vacuums.

 1. Best Vacuum Under $100

 The best vacuum priced under $100 we've tested is the Eureka Mighty Mite.
-This bagged canister vacuum is lightweight and compact, making it a cinch to maneuver in tight spots or to stow away when not in use.
+This bagged canister vacuum is lightweight and compact, so it's easy to maneuver in tight spots or to stow away when not in use.
 It's also remarkably easy to maintain, as you can quickly access its filter and dirtbag.
-Despite its affordable price point, it has a relatively potent 12 amp motor, resulting in fantastic performance on bare floors and good debris pickup on low-pile carpet if you retract the bristles on its floorhead.
+Despite its affordable price point, it has a relatively potent 12 amp motor, so it has fantastic performance on bare floors and good debris pickup on low-pile carpet if you retract the bristles on its floorhead.
 However, there are better options for cleaning thicker carpet since it doesn't come with a motorized or turbobrush floorhead for improved surface agitation.
 You can also remove its extension wand and clean it with its hard-bristle brush or combination upholstery/crevice tool.

 If you want to avoid the hassle of replacing a dirtbag periodically, the Eureka Whirlwind Bagless Canister is a great alternative.
 However, shaking out a dustbin isn't as effortless or hygienic as simply removing and tossing a filled dustbag.
 It also has a shorter range than the Mighty Mite.